seniors and addiction

 Health problems, both mental and physical, tend to increase with age.
 The older we get, the more likely we are to experience health-related concerns such as cognitive impairment, heart disease, cancer, depression and diabetes.

 Unfortunately, since people expect seniors to struggle with memory and lack of energy or focus, substance use problems can be tough to spot.
 So how do you know if a family member or loved one has an addiction problem?
-Dr. Bulat suggests watching for these warning signs:
+Dr. Trahan suggests watching for these warning signs:

 • Changes in sleeping or eating habits